David Manson (schoolmaster): Early life and education

-Later, he improved himself in writing, arithmetic and "the rudiments of the Latin" in the school of the Reverend Robert White in Larne.
-Biographers of a later pupil of White's, William Steel Dickson, suggest that, having gone through the "almost useless routine of Irish country schools", Dickson was first taught "to think" by the Larne schoolmaster.
-With other Presbyterian ministers of his generation, it is possible that White had studied either at an academy in Dublin or at the University of Glasgow with "the father of the Scottish Enlightenment", Francis Hutcheson.
-White's Glasgow-trained son, John Campbell White, (later with Dickson, a United Irishman) was himself to be an education reformer, helping establish a Free School for poor children in Belfast.

 An opportunity to teach mathematical navigation induced Manson to cross the Irish Sea to Liverpool, but his mother's illness and an attachment to a Miss Linn, his future wife, soon called him back.
-From 1752 Manson was settled in Belfast.
+From 1752, Manson was settled in Belfast.

 Manson's English Grammar "play school"

 In order to support himself and his wife, Manson started a small home brewery.
 Mary Ann McCracken recalls her uncle Henry Joy, proprietor of The News Letter, turning to Manson for "a mug of ale and long discussions" not only of politics, but also of education.
 Recording his life in 1811, William Drennan in his Belfast Monthly Magazine noted that Manson "never allowed the desire of founding a play school, which was to be taught on the principle of amusement" to "depart from his mind".

 Accepting only those who had not been taught the alphabet, in 1755 Manson started an evening school at his house in Clugston's Entry.
 He advertised his ability, at moderate cost, to teach children to read and understand the English tongue "without the discipline of the rod by intermingling pleasurable and healthful exercise with their instruction".

 The school taught girls and boys together, with Henry's Joy's eldest child, Elinor, then about six years old, among the first pupils.
-Children from other prominent mercantile families in the largely Presbyterian town followed including, in time, Mary Ann McCracken and her brother Henry Joy McCracken (who in 1798 was to hang as a rebel leader); John Templeton (Ireland's pre-eminent naturalist) and James MacDonnell (polymath and "father of Belfast medicine").
-Manson also started a night school, offering free instruction in his methods to any schoolteacher who would attend.
+Children from other prominent mercantile families in the largely Presbyterian town followed including, in time, John Templeton (Ireland's pre-eminent naturalist) James MacDonnell (polymath and "father of Belfast medicine"), and the siblings Mary Ann, and Henry Joy, McCracken.

+In 1788, the McCrackens were to attempt a school of their own for the poor, but it was quickly closed down by the town's increasingly unnerved Anglican establishment for its indifference to sabbatarian and sectarian sentiment.
+Ten years later, having led United Irish forces into the field against the Crown at Antrim, Henry Joy was hanged outside his former schoolroom in the High Street Market House.

-Such was the success of the school that in 1760 Manson moved it to larger premises in High Street, where he accommodated boarders, and eight years later to still larger, purpose-built schoolhouse in the new Donegall Street (where today he is commemorated by an Ulster History Circle Blue Plaque).
+Such was the success of his school in Clugston's Entry that in 1760 Manson moved it to larger premises (also) in High Street, where he accommodated boarders, and eight years later to a still larger, purpose-built schoolhouse in the new Donegall Street (where today he is commemorated by an Ulster History Circle Blue Plaque).
+Manson also started a night school, offering free instruction in his methods to any school teacher who would attend.

+An advertisement for the new Donegall Street school in July 1768, noted that the "boarders are permitted to go out without a guide", and that "they have for their amusement a large yard behind the house, the use of the Linen Hall out of market hours, and a bowling green half a mile out of town".